habring/subgradient_langevin/README.md

 ```
 python -m ipykernel install --user --name=subgradient_langevin
 ```
-YOu should then be able to choose the environment by selecting the respective kernel in the Jupyter notebook.
+You should then be able to choose the environment by selecting the respective kernel in the Jupyter notebook.

 ## Reproducing the results
 ### Sampling